SpRayquaza11/AWSIOTDASHCAM/README.md

-# AWSIOTDASHCAM
+# AWSIoT_CFN_Trial
-IoT project for creating a dashcam with AWS IoT and Ras Pi
+IoT project creation using template defination only